 3.2.3 The Rapporteur consulted the TSAG Management team about the reporting structure for the joint smart city task force (J-SCTF).
 It was clarified that TSAG expects to receive a short progress report on a yearly basis from J-SCTF as stated in their ToR.

-3.2.4 ITU-T SG5 informed to have activities on AI for energy efficiency.

-3.2.5 ITU-T SG20 informed to have a new ITU-T Focus Group on AI for Agriculture (FG-AI4A).
+3.2.4 It was observed that AI activities are pervasive in ITU-T Study Groups.
+Clarification – with associated documentation – was requested concerning the mentioned SPCG initiative on the outreach process on AI.

-3.2.6 Corrections of the progress report were made available in TD1059R1.
+3.2.5 Corrections of the progress report were made available in TD1059R1.